Skip to contents

 Claude settings Covered CLAUDE.md, .claude/skills, .claude/commands, .claude/agents, tool policy keys

-Anthropic-style built-in tool names Covered Read, Write, Edit, MultiEdit, Glob, Grep, LS, TodoRead, TodoWrite, WebFetch, WebSearch, Task
+Anthropic-style built-in tool names Covered Read, Write, Edit, MultiEdit, Glob, Grep, LS, TodoRead, TodoWrite, WebFetch, WebSearch, Agent, Task

 Native deputy runtime Canonical Agent, LeadAgent, Permissions, HookMatcher